-Here $M(Z,A)$ and $M(Z+1,A)$ refers to the atomic masses of the initial and final nucleus, $M(n)$ is the mass of the neutron and $M(H)$ the mass of a hydrogen atom.
+Here $M(Z,A)$ and $M(Z+1,A)$ refer to the atomic masses of the initial and final nucleus, $M(n)$ is the mass of the neutron, and $M(H)$ is the mass of a hydrogen atom.
 The calculated location of the isobaric analog state in ${}^{134}$Cs is 12.189\,MeV, using the mass evaluation from Refs.~\cite{Huang2021,Wang2021}.
 As a check of the validity of this equation in this mass range, we calculate the value of the IAS of ${}^{136}$Xe in ${}^{136}$Cs via Eq.~\ref{Eq:IAS} and obtain a value of 13.258\,MeV, in good agreement with the measured value.
 The measured location is used in the MARLEY input file.

 For this study, we focus on the isotopes of primary interest to the nEXO detector.
-This work could be extended to cover other stable naturally-occurring isotopes of xenon if experimental or theoretical Gamow-Teller strength predictions were readily available, particularly for stable non-even-even isotopes.
+This work could be extended to cover other stable naturally occurring isotopes of xenon if experimental or theoretical Gamow-Teller strength predictions were readily available, particularly for stable non even-even isotopes.